Language

 So take your copy of this thank you letter – and turn to chapter 4 and verse 15, where we left off in our last study.

-What I want to do as we work through several verses is give you 5 summary sentences that basically highlight the message of Paul’s thank you letter.
-And the first one is this:
+As we work through several verses, I want to give you five summary sentences highlighting the message of Paul's thank you letter.
+The first one is this:

 Thank you for being faithful partners in ministry.

-Notice verse 15, You yourselves also know, Philippians, that at the first preaching of the gospel, after I left Macedonia, no church shared with me in the matter of giving and receiving but you alone.
+Notice verse 15: You also know, Philippians, that at the first preaching of the gospel, after I left Macedonia, no church shared with me in giving and receiving but you alone.

 By the time Paul left, following the usual riot and jail sentence, a church was meeting in the home of the first convert in that city – in fact, in all of Europe – a wealthy woman named Lydia.

-The members of this infant church included a former demon possessed slave who’d come to faith.
-She was joined by the entire family of the Warden from the local penitentiary.
-He’d gotten saved after an earthquake released all the prisoners and none of them ran away, thanks to Paul and Silas.
+The members of this infant church included a former demon-possessed enslaved person who'd come to faith.
+She was joined by the entire family of the Warden from the local jail.
+He'd gotten saved after an earthquake released all the prisoners, but none ran away, thanks to Paul and Silas.

 The generosity of the Philippian church to Paul goes back a long way.v

-And from that initial visit, this church had remained loyal and supportive of Paul, sending him gifts from time to time.
-And since Paul was constantly on the move, sometimes they lost track of him – as they did while he was here in Rome, for some time.
+From that initial visit, this church had remained loyal and supportive of Paul, sending him gifts occasionally.
+And since Paul was constantly on the move, they sometimes lost track of him – as they did while he was in Rome for some time.

 But as soon as the news reached them that Paul was under arrest – that he was destitute – that he lacked everything – that he couldn’t freely work or preach – that he was even cold during the winter months – immediately the Philippians collected funds and sent Epaphroditus to find him.vi

-Now Paul typically supported himself on his missionary travels by taking along his tent making tools.
+Paul typically supported himself on his missionary travels by carrying his tent-making tools.
 His standard policy was to support himself.
-In fact, he refused to receive gifts from the Corinthian believers because it would have been misrepresented.
+He refused to receive gifts from the Corinthian believers because it would have been misrepresented.

-But now under house arrest, Paul is dependent on others – and the word that strikes you of course in verse 15 is the word alone.
+But now under house arrest, Paul is dependent on others – and the word that strikes you, in verse 15, is the word alone.

 The Philippians alone sent support to Paul, which meant that Paul was effectively alone.

-And their financial and material gifts to Paul were really their own acts of gratitude for what he’d done in their lives.
+Their financial and material gifts to Paul were their acts of gratitude for what he had done in their lives.

-Which by the way, becomes a wonderful place to stop and challenge us all to make sure we thank those people that God has used spiritually and uniquely in our lives – that parent – that teacher – that mentor – the person who led you to Christ – perhaps that pastor who baptized you or taught you.
+By the way, this becomes a wonderful place to stop and challenge us all to make sure we thank those people that God has used spiritually and uniquely in our lives—that parent, that teacher, that mentor, the person who led you to Christ, perhaps that pastor who baptized you or taught you.

-Take time to write your own thank you note to someone who marked you in the faith.
+Take time to write your thank you note to someone who marked you in the faith.

-Now I want to point out the fact that Paul doesn’t refer here to their financial gift as money.
-I want you to notice that he calls it here in verse 15, sharing.
+I want to point out that Paul doesn't refer to their financial gift as money here.
+I want you to notice that he calls it sharing in verse 15.

-This word translated sharing is a word he’s already used earlier in chapter 1 where he referred to their partnership or fellowship in the gospel (1:3-5).
+This word, translated as sharing, is a word he used earlier in chapter 1, where he referred to their partnership or fellowship in the gospel (1:3-5).

-This word partnership is the word koinonia, from the koinon word group and it means active participation.
-Earlier in chapter 1 he used the same root word to describe this church as partakers – same word – with me in grace.viii
+This word partnership is the word koinonia, from the koinon word group, meaning active participation.
+Earlier in chapter 1, he used the same root word to describe this church as partakers – same word – with me in grace. viii

-Now here in chapter 4, Paul once again uses that same root word as he writes here that you have shared with me in this matter.
+In chapter 4, Paul again uses the same root word as he writes here that you have shared with me in this matter.

-Yes, Paul implies, I’ve done the preaching and the traveling, but because you supported me and prayed for me – we were actually equal partners with me.
+Yes, Paul implies, I've done the preaching and the traveling, but because you supported and prayed for me, we were equal partners with me.

 And listen, there’s an unwritten volume here in their loyal support.
 Other churches had begun criticizing Paul – in his methods and even the emphasis of his message on grace.

-The church in Rome here seems to have literally come to the conclusion, as we’ve already studied in the past, that Paul is deserving of this incarceration and it’s really his own fault.
+The church in Rome seems to have come to the conclusion, as we've already studied, that Paul is deserving of this incarceration and that it's his own fault.

-The Philippians didn’t go along with any of that majority opinion out there about Paul.
+The Philippians didn't agree with any of the majority's opinions about Paul.

-And when Paul receives this gift from these believers in Philippi – he transparently tells them in his thank you letter that no one else – but you – stayed with me and supported me.
+And when Paul receives this gift from these believers in Philippi, he transparently tells them in his thank-you letter that no one else—but you—stayed with them and supported them.

 Beloved, can you imagine what this says about all the other churches?
 For whatever reason, they missed it.
 They missed it!

-Paul even mentions here in verse 16 that even in Thessalonica – next door to their city – you sent a gift more than once for my needs.
+Paul even mentions in verse 16 that even in Thessalonica—next door to their city—you sent a gift more than once for my needs.

 Where were the others?
 We’re not told.
 But the Philippians never gave up on Paul and never forgot him!

-Paul effectively says something else to them – not only, thank you for being faithful partners, but secondly, he told them;
+Paul effectively says something else to them – not only thank them for being faithful partners but secondly, he tells them;

 Verse 17.
-Not that I seek the gift itself, but I seek for the profit which increases to your account.
+I don't seek the gift itself but the profit that increases your account.

-In other words, I’m thrilled to receive your gifts not just because of what they mean for me, but what they mean for you.
+In other words, I'm thrilled to receive your gifts because of what they mean to me and to you.

-This gift is increasing to your own account that which God will one day reward.
+This gift increases your account, which God will one day reward you with.

 The present participle translated “increases” – the profit which increases to your account – is a word that refers to the multiplication of compounding interest.

-Paul is saying, “Get out your spiritual calculators: your gifts to me are actually multiplying your own spiritual interest which is going directly into your own ministry fruit account.”ix
+Paul says, "Get out your spiritual calculators: your gifts to me are multiplying your spiritual interest, which is going directly into your ministry fruit account." ix.

-It’s as if Paul is implying in this thank you letter – Friends, there isn’t any other church who considered me worth investing in – but you did – and I can assure you, that your investment is even now multiplying spiritual dividends.
+It's as if Paul is implying in this thank you letter: Friends, there isn't any other church that considered me worth investing in—but you did, and I can assure you that your investment is even now multiplying spiritual dividends.

-Listen, whenever you invest in someone’s ministry – whenever you share financially in the gospel efforts – you’re not really giving anything away – you’re investing in blue chip stock and the dividends will last forever.
+Listen, whenever you invest in someone's ministry and share financially in the gospel efforts, you're not giving anything away—you're investing in blue-chip stock, and the dividends will last forever.

-Nobody thought Paul was worthy of investment – but the Philippians did . . . and imagine even to thiscday – even in our own lives as we study this letter, they are still having an impact – an impact on us!
+Nobody thought Paul was worthy of investment – but the Philippians did.
+Imagine that even today – even in our own lives as we study this letter- they are still impacting us!

-And here we are, 1,900 years later saying, we really want to be just like them.
+And here we are, 1,900 years later, saying we want to be just like them.

-But imagine how all the other churches missed the most important missionary in church history – and the most strategic gospel ambassador to have ever lived.
+But imagine how all the other churches missed the most crucial missionary in church history – and the most strategic gospel ambassador to have ever lived.

-It took us 10 years of development to get 75 graduates; in the last 3 years we’ve had another 75 graduates.
-The potential is increasing – like compounding interest . . . don’t miss it.
+It took us ten years of development to get 75 graduates; in the last three years, we've had another 75 graduates.
+The potential is increasing—like compounding interest.
+Don't miss it.

-Missionaries and pastors and counselors and teachers and ministry leaders, trained here and invested in here and prayed over here are now serving in 25 different states and in 9 foreign countries.
+Missionaries, pastors, counselors, teachers, and ministry leaders trained here, invested in, and prayed over here now serve in 25 states and nine foreign countries.

-We don’t want to miss this unique opportunity.
-In fact, come to tonight’s graduation in the Chapel and get a front row seat on 26 more graduates who are going to spread out the gospel even further along.
+We don't want to miss this unique opportunity.
+In fact, come to tonight's graduation in the Chapel and get a front-row seat to 26 more graduates who will spread the gospel even further.

 Thirdly, Paul writes –